geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

     # hdiutil create -type SPARSE -fs 'Case-sensitive Journaled HFS+' -size 40g ~/android.dmg

-This will create a .dmg file which, once mounted, acts as a drive with the required formatting for Android development.
+This will create a .dmg (or possibly a .dmg.sparsefile) file which, once mounted, acts as a drive with the required formatting for Android development.
 For a disk image named "android.dmg" stored in your home directory, you can add the following to your `~/.bash_profile` to mount the image when you execute "mountAndroid":

     # mount the android file image
     function mountAndroid { hdiutil attach ~/android.dmg -mountpoint /Volumes/android; }